Best Euronext Brokers 2026

 What Is Euronext?

 Euronext N.V. is one of the largest exchange groups in the world, operating stock exchanges in Amsterdam, Brussels, Dublin, Lisbon, Milan, Oslo and Paris.
-The pan-European enterprise has a market capitalization of over 5 trillion Euros (EUR) and the share price can be found using a live chart online.
 You can find the company under ticker symbol ENX via online brokers.

-Euronext N.V has headquarters based in Paris, France, with more Euronext offices in London (UK), Switzerland, New York, Singapore, Portugal, Spain, Norway, Italy, Ireland, Netherlands and Belgium.
+Euronext N.V. has headquarters based in Paris, France, with more Euronext offices in London, Switzerland, New York, Singapore, Portugal, Spain, Norway, Italy, Ireland, the Netherlands and Belgium.

-Euronext N.V. offers several equities and derivatives as part of its services, including bonds, commodities (such as gold, silver and wheat), indices, exchange-traded funds (ETFs), foreign exchange (FX) warrants and certificates, as well as stocks and shares, many of which you will find via Euronext brokers.
+Euronext N.V. offers several equities and derivatives as part of its services, including bonds, commodities such as gold, silver and wheat, indices, exchange-traded funds, foreign exchange warrants and certificates, as well as stocks and shares, many of which you will find via Euronext brokers.
 Futures and options trading is also available on Euronext.

 The Euronext platform for foreign exchange is called Euronext FX, previously FastMatch.
 Euronext Growth is a multilateral trading facility that lists small and medium enterprises that would not qualify for listing on the traditional stock exchanges.
-This is operated by Euronext Brussels, Dublin, Lisbon, Oslo and Paris and is governed by the Euronext Growth Markets Rule Book (also known as the cash and derivatives trading manual).
-Euronext Access is similar but has even fewer listing requirements, making it ideal for small start-ups.
+This is operated by Euronext Brussels, Dublin, Lisbon, Oslo and Paris and is governed by the Euronext Growth Markets Rule Book.
+Euronext Access is similar but has fewer listing requirements, making it suitable for smaller companies.

 The History Of Euronext

-- 2000 – Amsterdam, Brussels and Paris (inc. MATIF SA) merge to create Euronext
+- 2000 – Amsterdam, Brussels and Paris, including MATIF SA, merge to create Euronext

-- 2001 – Acquired the London International Financial Futures and Options Exchange (LIFFE), forming Euronext.LIFFE, the European derivatives market
+- 2001 – Acquired the London International Financial Futures and Options Exchange, forming Euronext.LIFFE, the European derivatives market

 - 2002 – Acquired shares in the Lisbon Stock Exchange from Portugal, creating Euronext trading in Lisbon

-- 2007 – The first global organization of trading was created when Euronext merged with the New York Stock Exchange (NYSE)
+- 2007 – Euronext merged with the New York Stock Exchange

 - 2017 – The Irish Stock Exchange became part of the group, adding Ireland to the list of jurisdictions covered by the entity